This episode of CS is titled, Martin’s List.

 In June of 1520, Pope Leo X issued his bull condemning Luther, giving him 60 days to turn from his heretical course.
 The bonfire at Wittenberg made clear Luther’s intent, so his excommunication followed.
 In January of 1521 the pope declared him a heretic.

 The problem now fell into the hands of the young emperor, Charles V, who was under oath to defend the Church and remove heresy from the empire.
-Remember that all Church hierarchy can do is examine those suspected of heresy & declare them innocent or guilty.
+Remember that all Church hierarchy can do is examine those suspected of heresy and declare them innocent or guilty.
 Punishment was not the duty of priests or monks.
 That was for the civil magistrate to carry out.
-So when Luther was declared a dangerous heretic & booted from the Church, it fell to the Emperor to carry out his execution.
+So when Luther was declared a dangerous heretic and booted from the Church, it fell to the Emperor to carry out his execution.
 He summoned Luther to the imperial assembly at Worms, called a Diet, to give an account of his writings.
-Charles V understood how highly charged the political situation around Luther was since he’d become the hero for a good part of the German nobility Charles desperately needed.
+Charles V understood how highly charged the political situation around Luther was since he’d become the hero for a good part of the German nobility Charles desperately needed in his contest with France and the Turks.
 The emperor wanted to make sure Luther was a verifiable heretic and not just someone Rome wanted to be rid of.

 Bold.
 Courageous.
 But Charles V was not impressed.
 He declared Luther an outlaw.
 He pronounced, “This devil in the habit of a monk has brought together ancient errors into one stinking puddle, and has invented new ones.”
 Luther had 21 days for safe passage to Saxony before the sentence fell.
 It never came.
 Luther was saved from arrest and death by Duke Frederick the Wise, the prince of Saxony whose domains included Wittenberg.
 The Duke gave Luther sanctuary at his lonely Wartburg Castle.
 Disguised as a minor nobleman, and given the alias Junker George, Luther stayed for a year.
 He used the time to translate the New Testament into German, an important first step toward reshaping public and private worship in Germany.